 Ethics standards require that you submit your manuscript to only one publisher at a time.
 If you’re caught submitting to multiple editors none of them will publish your work.

 Seasoned writers told us some of the pitfalls they’ve learned how to watch out for:

 Writing and editing are not the same.
 Get comfortable writing, that is, pouring out all of your ideas without editing yourself.
 Then go back and edit.

 One of the toughest parts of writing is opening yourself up to critique.
 As hard as it can be, the best way to get a polished and meaningful manuscript is to have other people read it.
 As writers we can get attached to particular phrases or styles that may not read as well to other people.

-Edit honestly.
+Scientific manuscript editing is the toughest of any manuscript editing but if you keep patience and edit honestly it will get easier over time.
 Imagine that you’re editing someone else’s document to help give you fresh eyes.
 If possible give yourself a couple of days without looking at the manuscript, then go back and read it.

 Being unfamiliar with the literature